Anxiety Disorder Treatment for Teens

 Anxiety-Driven Behaviors vs. Anxiety Disorders

 Anxiety is a natural emotional and physical response to stress, uncertainty, or perceived danger.
 It’s part of our natural “fight-or-flight” response.
-While occassional anxiety is normal, severe or persistent anxiety can manifest as emotional or physical distress.
+While occasional anxiety is normal, severe or persistent anxiety can manifest as emotional or physical distress.

 In teen boys, this might look like irritability or difficulty concentrating.
 It might also look like frequent upset stomachs or trouble sleeping.
 Anxiety-driven behaviors and the resulting physical or emotional effects are often part of more complex mental or behavioral health conditions.

 When anxiety becomes overwhelming, persistent, and disrupts normal activities, it may indicate an anxiety disorder, which often requires professional support and treatment.
+Effective anxiety disorder treatment for teens depends on the severity of symptoms.
+For teens with severe anxiety or co-occurring conditions, residential treatment centers for anxiety and depression can help.

 We can provide a safe, therapy-intensive intervention designed to stabilize behavior, treat underlying conditions and equip teens for success.